-If you’re looking for the best online ACT prep, you’re in the right place!
+If you’re looking for the best free ACT prep online, you’re in the right place!
 As with many things in life, the Internet can be a black hole of test prep resources and ACT study sites are no exception.
 There are some good resources, some not so good, some free and some exorbitantly priced.
 Lucky for you, we did the hard work of researching for you!

 Navigating the official ACT website is a bit confusing since there are so many resources, so check out our detailed post on which parts of the official ACT website are the most helpful for test-takers.